cemrifki/concept-mining-in-turkish/README.md

 - huggingface-hub
 - lxml

  The code can work through `Python 3.9` or a newer version thereof.
 I tested it relying on `Python 3.9`.
-In this project, `python3` and `pip3`.
-We leveraged two datasets, which are sentiment and spam corpora and which can be found in the input folder.

 ## Project Structure